trisdav/htmlxword/README.md

 # htmlxword
 ## htmlxword is
-A python library that can create a interactive crossword on static page using html and javascript.
+A python library that can create a interactive crossword, from an input text file, on a static page using html and javascript.
-## htmlxword depends on
-The python library genxword, which creates crosswords and various formats.
-This uses genxword to create a layout for the crossword, and then builds a crossword in html and javascript.
-Genxword has several dependenices, I would refer to that project to determine the dependencies.

 ## htmlxword usage
 * Basic usage:
 ```bash